ARM-software/LLVM-embedded-toolchain-for-Arm/docs/contributing.md

 ### Report an issue

-Please create a Github issue in the *LLVM Embedded Toolchain for Arm* project [Issues](https://github.com/32bitmicro/LLVM-Embedded-Toolchain/issues) list and label is as a `bug`.
+Please create a Github issue in the *LLVM Embedded Toolchain* project [Issues](https://github.com/32bitmicro/LLVM-Embedded-Toolchain/issues) list and label is as a `bug`.